 Having a manager or mentor available to chat or video call in order to quickly resolve the kinds of problems that show up in the early stages of employment will make onboarding easier and get members of the team extension working productively as quickly as possible.

-As a LEAN+Agile dev house dedicated to building apps and websites for our clients, we are always preaching buying functionality over building it to our clients.
+As a LEAN+Agile dev house dedicated to building apps and websites for our clients, we are always advising our clients to buy functionality where they can instead of building it.

 We are as aware of their runway as they are.
 And we’re dedicated to getting them to launch with the best MVP possible.
 And when speed counts and budgets are limited, and even when they’re not, we always go for buy over build.

 Our clients are often surprised by not just the quality but the depth of functionality that is now available to be integrated via APIs from thousands of providers.

 Here’s a list of some of the more useful and powerful integrations you should be considering.
 Note – this isn’t a survey.
 We’re not providing options or reviews.
 Think of it more as a proof of existence and a starting point for doing your own dive into the SaaS options out there.